Dr. Bustillo uses this procedure to treat upper lip wrinkles and certain scars.

 Healthy men and women who have acne scaring, scars, or upper lip wrinkles are good candidates for dermabrasion.
 The patient must have light skin, as people with darker skin are not candidates for dermabrasion.
 Darker skinned people may have problems with skin discoloration (hypopigmentation) if they undergo a skin resurfacing procedure.

 Dr. Bustillo will personally meet with you during the consultation.
 He will examine and evaluate you.
 He will then show you before and after pictures and then explain the surgical procedure from beginning to end.
 This explanation will include what surgical technique he will use, where the surgery will be performed, what type of anesthesia, and a step-by-step explanation of what the recovery will be like.
-You will then meet with the patient care coordinator, who will explain the scheduling details and the cost.
+You will then meet with the patient care coordinator, who will explain the scheduling details.

 Dr. Bustillo performs the dermabrasion procedure in his office-based operating room.